Debugging and Scaling Guide: Automating EDI 210 Freight Bill Extraction Workflows

 self.invoice_date: Optional[str] = None

-self.line_charges: list[Dict] = []
+self.line_charges: List[Dict] = []

-self.total_amount: Optional[float] = None
+self.total_amount: Optional[Decimal] = None

-self.fallback_reasons: list[str] = []
+self.fallback_reasons: List[str] = []

-def robust_edi210_stream(file_path: str) -> Iterator[Tuple[Dict, Optional[str]]]:
+) -> Iterator[Tuple[Dict, Optional[str]]]:

 """